ceega7/amadeus/README.md

   });
   ```

   Following initialisation, the tables above can be queried using the amadeus query syntax.
-Querying, will create a carbon copy of the table's data property which can be amended and used as appropriate.
+Querying will create a carbon copy of the table's data property which can be amended and used as appropriate.

-  languages_I
+  languages_I:

   name | ext
   ----- | -----